Battering Intervention Program (BIP)

 What is the purpose of the FPI Program?

 The purpose of this program is to help participants build skills to engage in strong, healthy relationships free from cruelty, abuse, and violence.

 It is a trauma-focused, cognitive-behavioral program for individuals who have harmed or used battering behavior in relationships.
 Participants are most often referred through diversion, parole, probation, child welfare agencies, attorneys, or a self-referral process.
 FPI offers groups for the following populations:

 What should I expect?

 First of all, you can expect respect and consideration.
 We want you to know we believe in your capacity to change.
 We know it takes a tremendous amount of courage to walk through the doors, or dial the number to get an appointment.
 Our commitment to you is that we will provide you services with compassion, integrity, and expertise.
 Those who walk through our doors are about to embark on a journey toward transformational change, and we want to honor that commitment.

 So, what are the nuts and bolts?
 How long is it going to take, when will I need to attend, what will I need to do, and what will it cost?

-The course includes an initial assessment, an orientation class, and a minimum of 24 weekly group sessions.
+The course includes an initial assessment, an orientation class, and a minimum of 25 weekly group sessions.
 Participants will complete a course workbook and fulfill the 18th and Final Week requirements.
 Participants receive one credit for the assessment, one credit for the orientation, and one credit for each of the 25 weekly group sessions they are able to successfully attend in accordance with program requirements.

 The Assessment follows the requirements of the Kansas Domestic Violence Offender Assessment (KDVOA).
 It includes: